Use roles to control resource access

 ) operation under Actions

-indicates that the principal assigned to this role can perform all actions; or in other words, this role can manage everything, including actions defined in the future, as Azure adds new resource types.
+indicates that the principal assigned to this role can perform all actions; or in other words, this role can manage everything, including actions defined in the future as new resource types are added to Azure.
 With the Reader role, only the read

 action is allowed.